Yang-Raymond/1800_202430_21/README.md

 ```
  Top level of project folder:
-├── .gitignore               # Git ignore file
+├── .gitignore               # Git ignore file.
-├── index.html               # landing HTML file, this is what users see when you come to url - it is the Home page
+├── index.html               # landing HTML file, this is what users see when you come to url - it is the Home page.
 └── README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo.
 ├── images                   # Folder for all images and icons.
-    /account-icon.png        #
     /Account.jpeg            # https://media.licdn.com/dms/image/C5622AQFauv6ChJHeLg/feedshare-shrink_800/0/1656110853375?e=2147483647&v=beta&t=cnUShwznzhlhpg4ynkE67HQ97jUVRcfOEOudC02hDqU
     /create-load-icon.png    #
     /order-history-icon.png  #